 Vlad H.

-Vlad H. almost 4 years ago Amr Hossam El-Din
+Vlad H. over 4 years ago Amr Hossam El-Din

 Hello, Amr Hossam.
 To make a subscription work right after a query and change its value when it is updated, you need to get subscribeToMore from the hook useQuery like const { subscribeToMore } = useQuery(); After that, describe useEffect which will depend on the parameters.
 Inside useEffect you need to call subscribeToMore(params) like useEffect(() => subscribeToMore({ document: 'YOUR_GQL', variables: { param } }), [param])